Project info

 Our funding:

-Contribution to the costs of this project in the amount of € 4,500
+Contribution to the costs of this project in the amount of € 4,500 for the year 2024,

-Funding period: 1st semester of 2024
+Funding period: 2024 to 2027

 The Learning Journey project is an initiative of Kreidestaub e.V. that aims to enrich teacher training by providing practice-oriented insights into successful school practice.
 Students, schools and experienced practitioners are brought together during a two-week excursion to explore the question “What is a good school?”.